jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

 Open issues
 ***********

- * **open issue 1795:** joint constraints
+ * **open issue 1801:** joint constraints
-    - description:  theory: add description for formulation of joint constraints
+    - description:  add description of position jacobian for rigid bodies (in particular 3D rigid); add reference in description for MarkerBodyPosition
-    - date raised: 2024-02-25

- * **open issue 1789:** AvailableItems
-    - description:  add exudyn.special function to retrieve available items as dictionary with lists
-    - date raised: 2024-02-21
+    - date raised: 2024-03-03

  * **open issue 1777:** GraphicsData Sphere
     - description:  add spheres to graphicsData interface; user AddSphere method; only use in case that full sphere is shown; add option to fall back to regular triangular representation